-Offline files offer several advantages to anyone who works with files stored on shared network folders.
+Offline files offer several advantages if you work with files stored in shared network folders.
 By working with offline files, you can:

-Protect yourself from network outages.
+Remain unaffected by network outages.
 When you use offline files, it doesn't matter if your network goes down or the network folder you are accessing becomes unavailable.
-If either occurs, Windows will automatically begin accessing the offline copies of files stored on your computer instead of the files on the network folder, and you can continue working without interruption.
+If either occurs, Windows automatically opens offline copies of files stored on your computer instead of the files on the network folder, and you can continue working without interruption.

 Work with files while you are away from the network.
-When you disconnect from the network, you normally lose the ability to access any files stored on the network.
-But with offline files, you can disconnect from the network and still have copies of all the network files you have made available offline.
-This can be particularly useful if you travel with a mobile PC.
+When you're disconnected from the network, you normally can't open any files stored on the network.
+With offline files, you can disconnect from the network and still have copies of all the network files you've made available offline.
+This is particularly useful if you travel with a laptop.

 Easily sync with network files.
-Anytime you want to sync with the latest version of files in a network folder, offline files lets you do so with the click of a single button.
+Anytime you want to sync with the latest version of files in a network folder, you can do so with the click of a button.

 Boost your efficiency when working over a slow connection.
-When you are connected to your network with a slow connection, working with files on a shared network folder can be inefficient and slow.
-Offline files insulates you from this problem by allowing you to easily switch to working with offline copies of your network files at any time.
+When you are connected to a network with a slow connection, working with files in a shared network folder can be inefficient and slow.
+To speed things up, you can easily switch to working with offline copies of your network files at any time.

 When you select a network file or folder to make available offline, Windows automatically creates a copy of that file or folder on your computer.
-Anytime you re-connect to that network folder, Windows will sync the files between your computer and the network folder.
+Anytime you reconnect to that network folder, Windows syncs the files with those in the network folder.
 You can also sync them manually at any time.

 That's all you really need to know to keep your offline files in sync.
 However, for the curious, here are some additional details:

-If you are working offline and make changes to offline files from a network folder, Windows will automatically sync any changes you made to the files the next time you connect to that network folder.
+If you are working offline and make changes to offline files from a network folder, Windows automatically syncs any changes you made to the files the next time you connect to that network folder.

-If you are working offline while someone else changes files in a shared network folder, Windows will sync those changes with the offline files on your computer the next time you connect to that network folder.
-If you have also changed the files since you last connected to the network folder, a sync conflict will occur and Windows will ask you which version you want to keep.
+If you are working offline while someone else changes a file in a shared network folder, Windows syncs those changes with the offline file on your computer the next time you connect to that network folder.
+If you have also changed the file since you last connected to the network folder, a sync conflict will occur and Windows will ask you which version you want to keep.